Dr. Drew's Guide to Jazz Life in Honolulu

 RADIO

 Check out Don Gordon spinning jazz platters weekdays (M-TH) from 8 PM to midnight on Hawaii Public Radio station KIPO (89.7 FM) and streaming online.
 (I'm not a big fan of Seth Markow's The Real Deal, but that is on Friday and Saturday mights, and supposedly has featured jazz for 25 years).
-KIPO also offers "Piano Jazz on with Marian McPartland" on Sundays from 4pm, and "Jazz After Hours" (after midnight on Saturday).
+KIPO also offers "Piano Jazz on with Marian McPartland" and "Jazz After Hours" (after midnight on Saturday).

 University station KTUH (90.3 FM) plays/ streams jazz at various times.
 Justin James and Ryan Kunimura had a great show on Tuesday mornings that played really hip jazz frontiers.
 [Other alternative: BBC Jazz Player]